dieterich-lab/circtools/docs/Detect.rst

          --chimJunctionOverhangMin 15 \

+.. warning:: Starting with version 2.6.0 of STAR, the chimeric output format changed.
+In order to be compliant with the circtools work flow the old output mode has to be selected via  ``--chimOutType Junctions SeparateSAMold``

 * *This step may be skipped when single-end data is used.* Separate per-mate mapping.
 The naming of mate1 and mate2 has to be consistent with the order of the reads from the joint mapping performed above.
 In this case, SamplePairedRead_1.fastq.gz is the first mate since it was referenced at the first position in the joint mapping.

 .. code-block:: bash